 Throughout my time at the company, I've honed my skills in Platform Guidelines, Wireframes, User Interface, Interactions, User Onboarding and Chatbots.

-Our app has been built both for Google Play and Apple App Store.
-It was important for us to see the guidelines and design pattern libraries for iOS and Android.
+Our app has been built for both Google Play and the Apple App Store.
+It was important for us to keep an eye on the platform-specific guidelines and design pattern libraries for iOS and Android.
+We wanted to keep our app independent and to speak a design language that can live on both platforms.
 Without studying them, we couldn't come up with the unique style of our own.
-Designing with the platform-specific rules and requirements in mind decreases the friction the user experiences.
-I'm aiming for a seamless user experience by meeting these requirements.
+Designing with the platform-specific rules and requirements in mind decreased the friction of the final user experiences.

 Our editor has been a great playground for us to experiment with different approaches, visual elements and interactions.
-We maintained an online tool for creating and editing content in an advanced way.
-In the mobile apps users were able to record themselves or edit together short clips.
-With this web application we could import specific video file formats.
-Users could add, edit and slice GIFs and YouTube videos.
+We maintained this online tool for creating and editing content in a much more complicated, advanced way as opposed to the mobile apps.
+In the native apps users were able to record themselves or edit together short clips.
+With this web application, users could import specific video file formats.
+Moreover, they could add, edit and slice content from GIPHY and YouTube videos.

 ClipDis already had a visual identity when I joined the team, I could build on that.
-The product has been targeting young americans, mostly teenagers.
+The product has been targeting young Americans, mostly teenagers.
 The colour palette consisted of 3 vibrant, strong colours.
-The concept interfaces include bold labels and buttons.
-High contrast give us ability to intensify differences.
+The visual language also included bold labels and buttons.
+High contrast gave us the ability to intensify differences.
 Modular patterns work well across a variety of screens and window sizes.

-Motion can help a human being to communicate better with an interface.
+Motion can help human beings to communicate better with a machine through an interface.
 Animations can reduce cognitive load for the user.
 They make an interface feel tangible and realistic.
-Quick, small transitions contribute to a more polished experience.
+Quick, understandable transitions contribute to a more polished experience.

-We've been trying out different approaches.
-One version aimed for an interactive stage by stage tutorial for the first time user.
+We've been trying out different approaches for welcoming our new users.
+One version aimed for an interactive, stage by stage tutorial for the first time user.
 It wasn't successful, less than 30% kept reading the instructions.
-We switched to a simpler, text-based, screen after screen edition with highlighted parts.
+We switched to a simpler, text-based, screen after screen edition with a clear focus.
 It performed better.
 The final version, which as you can see has simple yet informative illustrations resulted in a reading rate of more than 60%.

-I'm showcasing the final version of the welcoming screens.
+I'm showing the final version of the welcoming screens.

 The incredible potential of chatbots lies in the ability to individually and contextually communicate one-to-many.
 In 2015, our specially crafted chatbot could transform the received text messages directly into video mashups or reply to a slash tagged phrase with thematized mashups.
-The video could then be shared with users or across social platforms.
+The video could then be shared with users across social platforms.
+The ClipDis chatbot was a top performing, featured bot in KIK's bot shop.

 A fun way to visualize messaging